-On 17 July 2009, Hydro Tasmania submitted a third supplementary submission. as the Commission has not been able to test the submission through public consultation, stakeholders are invited to comment on Hydro Tasmania's most recent submission in their submissions in response to the draft Rule determination.
+On 17 July 2009, Hydro Tasmania submitted a third supplementary submission.
+As the Commission was not able to test the submission through public consultation prior to the release of its draft Rule determination, the Commission invited stakeholders to comment on Hydro Tasmania's third late submission in their submissions in response to the draft Rule determination.